mpdf/mpdf.github.io/what-else-can-i-do/forms.md

 ## Exporting (submitting) data

-Data from forms can be submitted to a URI in either HTML or XFDF format (cf. <span class="filename">config.php</span>).
-XFDF is a form of XML and is recommended, because of encoding issues.
+Data from forms can be submitted to a URI in either HTML or XFDF format XFDF is a form of XML and is recommended, because of encoding issues.
 See <span class="filename">formsubmit.php</span>
-in the example folder for ideas on how to handle the submitted data.
+in the [example repository](https://github.com/mpdf/mpdf-examples) for ideas on how to handle the submitted data.

 NB A submitted radio button field name is doubled with an underscore i.e. "myButtonName_myButtonName"